dask/dask/README.md

-Our goal isn't to produce a distributed pool though, nor to produce any particular distributed client library, but rather to create a substrate upon which several such projects could be built with minimal incidental pain.
+Our goal isn't to produce a distributed pool though, nor to produce any particular distributed client library, but rather to create a substrate upon which several such projects could be built with minimal incidental pain (writing concurrent distributed systems can be painful.)

 Pool Example